Así Fue: Background and release

 "Así Fue" was composed by Mexican singer-songwriter Juan Gabriel who produced Pantoja's album Desde Andalucía.
 He would later perform a live version of the song in 1997.

 In 1985, Isabel Pantoja released Marinero de Luces, an album written and produced by José Luis Perales with the music tracks written by Perales.
 This was her first album in three years following the death of her husband, Spanish bullfighter Paquirri, in the bullring of Pozoblanco.
 The album was a success in Spain and brought her back in the spotlight.
 Two years later, Pantoja released "Tú Serás Mi Navidad" ("You Will Be My Christmas"), a song composed by singer-songwriter Juan Gabriel.
 According to Juan Gabriel, he was sought by Pantoja in Ciudad Juárez where the duo recorded the song.
 Juan Gabriel also mentioned that he was composing and producing her next studio album which would be titled Desde Andalucía.
 The record was released in 1988 and reached the top of the Billboard Latin Pop Albums chart in the United States.
 Unlike her previous records, which she performed under the Spanish copla genre, the music of Desde Andalucía featured a balada romántica form of Latin music.

 "Así Fue" was released as the second single from the album in 1988 and peaked at number two on the Billboard Hot Latin Songs in the US on the week of 18 February 1989.
-It held this position for eleven non- consecutive weeks.
-The song deals with the singer telling her ex-lover that she has no feelings for him anymore and is happy with her new fiancé.
+It held this position for eleven non-consecutive weeks.
 The track ended 1989 as the fifth-best performing Latin single of the year in the country.

 A music video for "Así Fue" was filmed at a venue where Pantoja receives roses and a letter from her ex-lover.
 She then performs the song at the venue where her former boyfriend is attending.
 In 2013, Pantoja performed the song live at the Palacio de Bellas Artes in Mexico City during Juan Gabriel's concert where he was celebrating his 40th anniversary of his music career.
 Juan Gabriel's presentation was later released as a live album titled Mis 40 en Bellas Artes (2014).